Big Bend in Waukesha County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1998 by Waukesha County Historical Society - Owned and Funded by Michael and Shelby Kroll.
 (Marker Number 01-01.)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Village of Big Bend (approx. 1.1 miles away); The Reformed Presbyterian Church of Vernon (approx. 1.6 miles away); Maney Ridge Prehistoric Effigy Mounds Town of Vernon (approx. 2.1 miles away); Dodges Corners Cemetery (approx. 3 miles away); The Devil's Teapot (approx. 3.2 miles away); Old Muskego Town Hall (approx. 3.3 miles away); Muskego (approx. 3.4 miles away).
+Village of Big Bend (approx. 1.1 miles away); The Reformed Presbyterian Church of Vernon (approx. 1.6 miles away); Maney Ridge Prehistoric Effigy Mounds (approx. 1.7 miles away); Town of Vernon (approx. 2.1 miles away); Dodges Corners Cemetery (approx. 3 miles away); The Devil's Teapot (approx. 3.2 miles away); Old Muskego Town Hall (approx. 3.3 miles away); The Electric Interurban Muskego Centre Station (approx. 3½ miles away).
 Touch for a list and map of all markers in Big Bend.

 Regarding Haseltine Cobblestone House.
 This home is a private residence.
 Please respect the family's privacy.